 * In some cases, students might require ongoing and in-depth tutoring to help them be successful in their academic classes.
 This situation would require working with a paid tutor.

 California Achievement Test

-- Reading: comprehension, vocabulary, basic skills, phonics and word attack
+- Reading: comprehension, vocabulary, fluency

 - Friendly, personable testing in your home or other comfortable location